mooskim/jira-confluence-mcp/README.md

             start (int): The start index of the result set. totalSize (int): Total number of matching contents for the query.

+### update_page_confluence

+    When to use:
+        Use this function to update the fields of a Confluence page.

+    Args:
+        page_id (str): The ID of the Confluence page to update. body (str, optional): The updated body for the page.
+Default is an empty string. title (str, optional): The updated title for the page.
+Default is an empty string.

+    Returns:
+        dict[str, Any]: Information about the updated Confluence page as a dictionary, including:
+            _expandable (dict): Related API paths for accessing additional information such as children, descendants, metadata, operations, and restrictions.
+            _links (dict): Various endpoint links related to the page, including base, collection, context, edit, self, tinyui, and webui. ancestors (list): List of ancestor pages, each containing details such as id, status, title, type, extensions, _expandable, and _links. body (dict): The content of the updated page, including storage representation and value. container (dict): The container space to which this page belongs. extensions (dict): The position of the page within its space. history (dict): Information about the creation history, including createdBy, createdDate, latest, _expandable, and _links. id (str): The ID of the updated page. space (dict): The space to which the page belongs, including id, key, name, type, _expandable, and _links. status (str): The status of the page (usually "current"). title (str): The title of the updated page. type (str): The type of the content item (usually "page"). version (dict): Versioning details of the page, such as by, when, number, minorEdit, hidden, _expandable, and _links.

 ### create_issue_jira

     When to use: